-Figure 10.6.2.4.1.1.1-1 illustrates the originating side group call involving groups from multiple MCPTT systems.
+Figure 10.6.2.4.1.1.1-1 illustrates the originating side group call involving groups from multiple MCPTT systems where interconnection procedures for MCPTT systems in different trust domains are not required.
 It considers the scenario for group hierarchies and temporary groups formed by group regroup.
 The protocol followed may be SIP.

 Pre-conditions: